ES Troyes AC: Current club ATAC/ESTAC (1986–present)

 In Troyes' first season in Ligue 1 in 1999–2000, the team finished in 14th place, thereby avoiding relegation.
 At the end of the season, the name ATAC was changed to ESTAC due to the complaints of a French discount supermarket chain having the same name.
 The glory days came in the next two seasons, as they twice finished seventh, qualifying them for the first time in their history for the Intertoto Cup in 2001 and 2002.
 In 2001, with players Jérôme Rothen, Rafik Saïfi, Tony Heurtebis, Fabio Celestini and Nicolas Goussé in the side, they defeated Newcastle United in an epic Intertoto Cup second leg final, which finished 4–4 at St James' Park.

-After a first round qualification in UEFA Cup over Slovakian MFK Ruzomberok (6–1; 0–1), they lost to Leeds United 4-5 on aggregate despite having won the second leg 3–2, and failed to qualify to the third round.
-The following year, they beat Spanish side Villareal CF, drawing 0–0 in the first leg and winning the second leg 2–1.
+After a first round qualification in UEFA Cup over Slovakian MFK Ruzomberok (6–1; 0–1), Troyes lost to Leeds United 4–5 on aggregate despite winning the second leg 3–2, and failed to qualify to the third round.
+The following year, they beat Spanish side Villarreal, drawing 0–0 in the first leg and winning the second leg 2–1.
 However, the result was voided as Troyes fielded a disqualified player, David Vairelles.
-UEFA disqualified ESTAC, and Villareal took their place instead.
+UEFA disqualified ESTAC, and Villarreal took their place instead.
 The sacking of new manager Jacky Bonnevay and the nomination of Faruk Hadzibegic in January did not save Troyes.
 They finished at the bottom of the Ligue 1, and were relegated to Ligue 2.

 Thanks to the takeover of new President Thierry Gomez, Troyes avoided bankruptcy to finish 10th the following season.
 In 2004, Jean-Marc Furlan, who had spectacular results in Coupe de France with amateur side Libourne Saint-Seurin, was appointed manager.
-In his first season, the club secured promotion by finishing third, largely due to the great performances of two young strikers on loan, Sébastien Grax from AS Monaco and Bafétimbi Gomis from AS Saint-Etienne.
+In his first season, the club secured promotion by finishing third, largely due to the great performances of two young strikers on loan, Sébastien Grax from Monaco and Bafétimbi Gomis from Saint-Etienne.
 The club played some attractive football, in the style of former manager Alain Perrin.
 The club maintained itself in Ligue 1 in 2005–06, but failed the following season (2006–07), finishing in 18th position.
 Furlan left at the end of the season, and Denis Troch became the new manager.
-After failing to win promotion, with Troyes taking only 4 points in the last 11 games of the season and finishing in 6th place despite being in the top three during the majority of the season, Troch was sacked at the conclusion of the season.
+After failing to win promotion, with Troyes taking only four points in the last eleven games of the season and finishing in sixth place, despite being in the top three during the majority of the season, Troch was sacked at the conclusion of the season.
 Ludovic Batelli was appointed next season, but had to struggle against relegation.
 He was sacked in April 2009 and caretaker manager, Claude Robin, previously Troyes' director of formation, did not manage to avoid relegation.